jakemac53/built_html/README.md

 ## Commands

-Builds works as files changes, so when you run this buid twice, same output (even for timestamp etc.) might occur.

 ### `digest <url>`

 This commands adds an id of asset from build.
 Takes one parameter, the url to the file.